staceygillespie/DreamBig/content/contact.md

 <span style="color:#000000;">

 Feel free to contact me with any questions about my projects, my DreamBox, or anything else you might be interested in.
 Contact me through this form and I will get back to you with the email provided or any other contact method you want to give me access to.
+Contact me at **staceyg@createroom.com**

+you can also set up a virtual consultation with me here: https://calendly.com/staceycreateroom/30min

 {{<form-contact action="https://formspree.io/f/mayayljz">}}